Finding Rumor Sources on Random Trees: Main Results

-The trees considered thus far, $d$-regular tree with $d \geq 3$ or random tree with $\Eb[\eta] > 1$, grow exponentially in size with the diameter of the tree.
-This is, in contrast with line graphs or $d$-regular trees with $d = 2$ which grow only linearly in diameter.
-It can be easily seen that the probability of correct detection, $\Pb(C^1_{n(t)})$ will scale as $\Theta(1/\sqrt{t})$ for line graphs as long as the spreading time distribution has non-trivial variance (see \cite{ref:rc} for proof of this statement for SI model with exponential spreading times).
+The trees considered thus far, $d$-regular trees with $d \geq 3$ or random trees with $\Eb[\eta] > 1$, grow exponentially in size with the diameter of the tree.
+This is in contrast with {path graphs} or $d$-regular trees with $d = 2$ which grow only linearly in diameter.
+It can be easily seen that the probability of correct detection, $\Pb(C^1_{t})$ will scale as $\Theta(1/\sqrt{t})$ for {path graphs} as long as the spreading time distribution has non-trivial variance (see \cite{ref:rc} for proof of this statement for {the} SI model with exponential spreading times).
 In contrast, the results of this paper stated thus far suggest that the expanding trees allow for non-trivial detection as $t \to \infty$.
-Thus, qualitatively line (tree) graphs and expanding trees are quite different -- one does not allow detection while the other does.
-To understand where the precise detectability threshold lies, here we study the polynomially growing {\em geometric} trees.
+Thus, qualitatively path graphs and expanding trees are quite different -- one does not allow detection while the other does.
+To understand where the precise detectability threshold lies, we look at { polynomially growing {\em geometric} trees. }